-- $p_t$ histograms (figures in appendix C): in terms of the $p_t$ difference between rec- and hadlevel, bigger radii seem to improve the matching between the two levels, at least for high $p_t$ of the first had-jet.
-In this field, the SIScone shows the worst performance, $k_t$ and anti- $k_t$ should be preferred here, as they show the smallest differences between rec- and had-level $p_t$ .
-In terms of the $\eta$ difference, Cambridge/Aachen and anti- $k_t$ are a little more sensitive to changes in $R_0$ than the other two algorithms.
-All algorithms show here a positive offset, which gets smaller with decreasing $R_0$ , except for SISCone.
-Also noticeable is the negative offset in the $\phi$ difference, which one would not expect.
-It means that the jetalgorithms repeatedly find the jets on hadlevel at higher $\phi$ values.
-All algorithms with all radii show this anomaly in a similar way, one will find it also in all following plots in a similar order of magnitude ( $\approx -0.005$ ).
-So far, there is no explanation for it. - $\eta$ histograms (figures in appendix D): in terms of the $p_t$ difference, again bigger radii seem to improve the matching between the two levels.
-The peculiar behaviour of all algorithms in the range of $\eta = 1.5$ is due to the transition between central and forward tracking detector. $k_t$ and anti- $k_t$ exhibit a slightly better behaviour than the other algorithms.
-In terms of the $\eta$ difference, SIScone seems to have the best characteristics, as it shows the smallest deviation form 0 (especially for high $\eta$ ) and smaller dependencies on changes in $R_0$ .
-In contrast, $k_t$ , anti- $k_t$ and Cam/Ac show higher dependencies on changes in $R_0$ and bigger deviations from 0, especially for high $\eta$ .
-All algorithms exhibit a bigger $\eta$ on had-level than on rec-level, but here only in the range of $\eta > 1$ .
+- p_t histograms (figures in appendix B): in terms of the p_t difference between rec- and hadlevel, bigger radii seem to improve the matching between the two levels, at least for high p_t of the first had-jet.
+Here, the SIScone shows the worst performance, k_t and anti- k_t are preferred as they show the smallest differences between rec- and had-level p_t .
+In terms of the η difference, Cambridge/Aachen and anti- k_t are a little more sensitive to changes in R_0 than the other two algorithms.
+All algorithms give a positive offset, which gets smaller with decreasing R_0 , except for SISCone.
+Also noticeable is a negative offset in the φ difference, which one would not expect.
+It means that the jet-algorithms systematically find the jets on had-level at smaller φ values.
+All algorithms with all radii show this anomaly in a similar way, one will find it also in all following plots with a similar order of magnitude (≈ -0.005).
+So far, there is no explanation for it. - η histograms (figures in appendix C): in terms of the p_t difference, again bigger radii seem to improve the matching between the two levels.
+The peculiar behaviour of all algorithms in the range of $\eta = 1.5$ is due to the transition between the central and forward tracking detector. k_t , anti- k_t and Cambridge/Aachen exhibit a slightly better behaviour than the SIS-Cone algorithm.
+In terms of the η difference, SIScone seems to have the best characteristics, as it shows the smallest deviation from 0 (especially for high η) and smaller dependencies on changes in R_0 .
+In contrast, k_t , anti- k_t and Cam/Ac show higher dependencies on changes in R_0 and bigger deviations from 0, especially for high η .
+All algorithms exhibit a bigger η on had-level than on rec-level, but here only in the range of $\eta > 1$.
 This may also be related to the transition between central and forward tracking detector, which was already mentioned.
-This could explain the offset in $\eta$ in the $p_t$ histograms.
-The offset in $\phi$ is very similar for all algorithms, but not constant like in the $p_t$ histograms.
-Instead, it is growing bigger from $\eta \approx 1$ on. - $\phi$ histograms (figures in appendix E): as for the $p_t$ difference, a radius of $R_0 = 1.0$ seems to be the best choice for all algorithms.
-The
+This could explain the offset in η in the p_t histograms.
+The offset in φ is very similar for all algorithms, but not constant like in the p_t histograms.
+Instead, it is growing bigger from

-$k_t$ shows here and for the $\eta$ difference the best performance.
-For the $\eta$ differences, small radii improve the performance of all algorithms.
-The offset in $\phi$ is again very similar for all algorithms and radii.
+$\eta \approx 1$ on.

-• $M{12}^2$ histograms (figures in appendix F): the behaviour seems to be very similar to the $p_t$ plots.
-For $M{12}^2$ less than 3000 GeV the difference between hadron level and reconstructed level $p_t$ is less than 0.
-In this region, smaller $R_0$ should be preferred for all jetfinders.
-In the region $M{12}^2 > 3000 \text{ GeV}^2$ bigger radii yield better results.
-The first bin with lowest $M{12}^2$ should not be considered too important in all plots, due to low statistics.
-In terms of the $\eta$ difference, SIS-Cone again seems to be slightly less dependent on changes in $R_0$ .
+- φ histograms (figures in appendix D): as for the p_t difference, a radius of $R_0 = 1.0$ seems to be the best choice for all algorithms.
+The k_t shows here and for the η difference the best performance.
+For the η differences, small radii improve the performance of all algorithms.
+The offset in φ is again very similar for all algorithms and radii. - M{12}^2 histograms (figures in appendix E): the behaviour seems to be very similar to the p_t plots.
+For M{12}^2 less than 3000 GeV2 the difference between hadron level and reconstructed level p_t is less than 0.
+In this region, smaller R_0 should be preferred for all jetfinders.
+In the region $M{12}^2 > 3000$ GeV2 bigger radii yield better results.
+In terms of the η difference, SIS-Cone again seems to be slightly less dependent on changes in R_0 .